Crunchy Cauliflower Recipe

 I have been criticized for my love of cauliflower but I continue to cook with it no matter what the consequences.
-I have also been criticized for cheering for the New England Patriots but I LIVE IN MASSACHUSETTS.
-Whataya gonna do?

 One of my favorite cauliflower recipes is incredibly simple – Smoky Cauliflower Recipe.
 All you do is roast it and add smoked paprika.

 Cauliflower is a great vehicle for other flavors because it is so bland – and your family or friends might not even realize you served them something healthy.

 Another favorite of mine is to turn cauliflower into alfredo sauce for pasta or whatever you want to use it for.
 I love how the cauliflower can taste like cheese and no one will know that you snuck in cauliflower.

 My kids are sick of me sneaking cauliflower into everything (though they may be getting used to it).
 I don’t really think of it as sneaking.
 I think of it as being creative!

 Cauliflower is so good for you -it is an excellent source of vitamin C, vitamin K, folate, pantothenic acid, and vitamin B6 and it is low in calories and high in fiber.

 It is one of those super foods that your doctor is always trying to get you to eat – and if you just treat it correctly with a little love – it isn’t a chore like some other stuff (chard – I am looking at you).

 The cauliflower in this cauliflower crunch recipe needs some kind of sauce to make it work.
 I mixed mayo and Frank’s Red Hot but you could use a less calorie sauce such as green salsa or simply Frank’s Red Hot (which has zero calories).